adobe/helix-home/hackathons/5-bsl.md

 * Refine our on-call policy (see [here](https://github.com/adobe/project-helix/pull/382) for initial discussion)
 * Discuss and work on next UI iteration with @kamendola
 * Where and how do we document Helix?
+* Improve Developer Experience for devs new to Helix, see [helix-cli/711](https://github.com/adobe/helix-cli/issues/711) (@stefan-guggisberg, @rofe, ...)

 ### Attendees